pimedia/json-api-user/readme.md

 ==Description==

-JSON API User is a plugin, that supports the JSON API Plugin with a new Controller to allow user registration.
+JSON API User is a plugin that supports the JSON API Plugin with a new Controller to allow user registration.

 ==Installation==